Orange County Child Support Attorney

 In either dissolution of marriage action or a paternity action, the Family Court has the ability to set child support effective upon the date of the initial filing of a case (Family Code § 4009).

-A child support order may be modified at any time when there is a change in circumstances (Family Code § 3651).
+A child support order in Orange County may be modified at any time when there is a change in circumstances (Family Code § 3651).
 An order modifying a child support order may be made retroactive to the date of filing the notice of motion (Family Code 3653).
 In practice, this means that if a motion is filed to modify child support in June of a given year, then the new child support would be modified effective the following month starting July 1 of that year.
 Finally, in the event that a child support order is modified based on the unemployment of either parent, then the child for order will be made retroactive to the date of service of the motion to modify support (Family Code 3653).

 Impact of Child Custody & Visitation Upon Guideline Child Support:

-Under the guideline formula, the Court considers the amount of time each parent spends with a child.
+Under the guideline formula, the court considers the amount of time each parent spends with a child.
 Generally, the laws are written such that the parent who has been granted full child custody, or is caring for a child more than another parent is expending more money for the support of that child.
 Thus, in a situation where each parent earns the exact same income, but one parent has more timeshare with the child, then the parent with less time caring for the child would be paying child support even though the parties have the same income.

 What if one parent is self-employed?